yogurt-foundation/yogurt-css-documentation/src/index.md

 ---
 id: home
 title: Welcome
-description: A colossal low-level utility CSS framework for crafting beautiful and elegant user interface at an atomic level without writing a single line of CSS.
+description: Yogurt is a CSS framework for crafting custom UI designs by using very smaller building block to build a component, even a basic component like a button can look entirely different from one to another in your material designs and having a complex template design that you'd end up needing to override the CSS will only make the creation process more frustrating.
 layout: home
 ---